AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 # Task 5: Creating a Lambda function to send notifications
-You could modify the existing Load-Inventory Lambda function to check inventory levels while the file is being loaded.
+We could modify the existing Load-Inventory Lambda function to check inventory levels while the file is being loaded.
 However, this configuration is not a good architectural practice.
 Instead of overloading the Load-Inventory function with business logic, you will create another Lambda function that is triggered when data is loaded into the DynamoDB table.
 This function will be triggered by a ``DynamoDB stream``.

 This architectural approach offers several benefits: